blockdeep/otter/docs/Deploy.md

 ### Too many steps right?

 All of this can be done on the UI itself!
 Not sure how?
-Checkout this video!
+Checkout the demo video!